jn7163/tweetkiller/README.md

 - Twitter may still retain copies of your Tweet in its database.
 - Third parties, such as [the Wayback Machine](https://archive.org/web/) and the United States Library of Congress, may still have archives of your tweets.

-## Caveats, disclaimers, no warranties
+## Disclaimer, no warranties

 This is a hastily-written-in-an-afternoon project by a Python n00b.
 There is no test suite.
 There are probably bugs.
 It will delete things.
 It might delete things you didn't want it to delete.
 Test yourself with a small batch of tweets.
-I make no promises or warranties about its fitness for a particular purpose.
+It comes with no promises or warranties about its fitness for a particular purpose.